Workplace Environment, Health & Safety

 Approaches to Health Issues

 Alps Alpine seeks to prevent passive smoking from a variety of angles.
-This includes participation in the Yellow Green Campaign run by the Japan Society for Tobacco Control, involving the illumination of Headquarters and other business locations, and the display of posters for No Smoking Day (the 22nd of every month) as a member of the Tobacco Control Medical-Dental Research Network.
+This includes participation in the Yellow Green campaign run by the Japan Society for Tobacco Control, involving the illumination of Head Office and other business locations, and the display of posters for No Smoking Day (the 22nd of every month) as a member of the Tobacco Control Medical-Dental Research Network.

 Illumination of Alps Alpine Headquarters